Does a Criminal Record in Florida Affect Child Custody?

 Get Expert Legal Help in Criminal Defense and Child Custody

 Does a criminal record affect child custody?
-Yes.
+It certainly can.

 Dean G. Tsourakis is an experienced Criminal Defense Attorney that understands the complexity of the judicial system, including Florida’s family courts.
 He has experience in both Family Law and Criminal Law with over 38 years of experience as a State Prosecutor and Criminal Defense Attorney.
 He has helped many individuals and families and tried hundreds of cases in the greater Clearwater, Florida area.